Next generation in situ extraction

 Controlling where steam is allocated to the reservoir allows us to improve steam distribution along the well.
 This improves steam efficiency and well reliability by preventing catastrophic steam breakthroughs.

-Flow control devices (FCDs) are designed to provide the ability to control the steam allocation and drive improved conformance.
+Flow control devices (FCDs) are designed to provide the ability to control the steam allocation and drive improved reservoir conformance.
 Suncor is focused on enhanced designs that improve on FCD reliability and functionality and we have been successful in developing the Suncor M-Tool to further improve the efficiency and reliability of the devices, as well as reduce costs through design simplification.

 ESEIEH® is a registered trademark of L3Harris Technologies Inc. in the US, Canada, and other countries.